evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 --- abstract

-Active measurements at Internet-scale can target either collaborating parties or non-collaborating ones.
+Active measurements can target either collaborating parties or non-collaborating ones.
 Sometimes these measurements are viewed as unwelcome or aggressive.
 This document proposes some simple techniques allowing any party or organization to understand what this unsolicited packet is, what is its purpose, and more importantly who to contact.

 --- middle

 # Introduction

-Active measurements at Internet-scale can target either collaborating parties or non-collaborating ones.
+Active measurements can target either collaborating parties or non-collaborating ones.
 Such measurements include {{LARGE_SCALE}} and {{?RFC7872}}.

 Sending unsolicited probes should obviously be done at a rate low enough to not unduly impact the other parties resources.
 But even at a low rate, those probes could trigger an alarm that will request some investigation by either the party receiving the probe (i.e., when the probe destination address is one address assigned to the receiving party) or by a third party having some devices where those probes are transiting (e.g., an Internet transit router).

-This document suggests some simple techniques allowing any party or organization to understand:
+This document suggests some simple techniques to allow any party or organization to understand:

 - what this unsolicited packet is,